 Just after the London fire, the NSW Government has released a number of new reforms to improve the building certification system.
 Meanwhile, NSW Fair Trading has since jumped on board by proposing a reform against non-compliant aluminum cladding.

 This would have a vast effect on construction companies, strata and independent owners across the state.
 Raising concerns about whether the non-complaint material has been inappropriately installed in their building.
 It has been recommended that if aluminum cladding has been used in a building, the owners take decisive consideration to carry out an audit and risk assessment to identify whether it is a fire risk.

-Although, FSC does not specialize in external cladding, it is just an immense reminder of the importance of precise installation and certification.
-Fire Safety Constructions has always believed in improving the fire safety outcomes for the community, eternally urging us to meet our primary objective – achieve compliance.
+Although, FSC does not specialise in external cladding, it is a reminder of the importance of compliant installation and certification.

 – The release of the NSW Fire Safety Reforms –